tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 The Code section <span style="color: blue;">*[4] Save checked rawfiles*</span> saves the quality checked data to the file `checked_rawfiles.rda`.

 <span style="color: red;">**Note**</span>: Remember that for the "Proportion of excluded data" quality check we used the adjusted data loss threshold (0.75; n=83 included) as a default.
+We also uploaded the resulting `checked_rawfiles.rda` file to allow continued analyses in case of problems with the prior R code.
 If you want to continue the analysis with the reduced dataset retained from the initial data loss threshold  (0.5; n=63 included),  "uncomment" the code line `#data_loss_thres <- 0.5`, restart RStudio and rerun the `21_qualitychecks.R` code.
 The `checked_rawfiles.rda` will then contain the same data but with  only n=63 tagged as "Included".

 ## Data categorisation